 Jan.
 6, 2021, was a dark day for the United States, the culmination of four years of hateful rhetoric and policies.
 Now, the Biden-Harris administration is faced with myriad decisions about how to deal with the policies and practices of the Trump administration, including those that have caused demonstrable harm both at home and abroad.
 The new administration has to decide how to address, and potentially redress, the political and other damage inflicted by the Trump administration as well as unite a divided nation.

 Might an apology be an appropriate response in certain contexts?
 This article collects examples throughout history in which the representatives of sovereign States have apologized for their nation’s prior conduct, domestically or internationally, and the impact these apologies have had on survivor communities and the State’s international standing.
+While some apologies are unalloyed, others are accompanied by a variety of “defensive strategies.”
 As many of our examples reveal, apologies can serve important foreign and domestic policy interests, but we emphasize that there are independent moral imperatives to apologize and express remorse for human rights abuses that should motivate States to consider following suit.

 A Brief History of Sovereign Apologies